HumanCellAtlas/dcp-community/rfcs/text/0000-metadata-schema-usability.md

 *Describe the vision of the RFC in 2-3 sentences.
 Consider this section as your "elevator pitch" or "release note" to the community.*

 An approach to generating a user-friendly version of the metadata JSON schema from the modularized source is proposed.
-These *demodularized* schemas will be built from the current source and be the standard user view of the data modle.
+These *demodularized* schemas will be built from the current source and be the standard user view of the data model.
 This addresses issues with the schema structure being difficult to understand and with field names and descriptions defined in modules not reflecting the user-visible instance data type.

 ## Author(s)